 Our co-teacher model allows for more flexibility and enables our teachers to personalize instruction and ensure all students are actively engaged in the learning.
 We're able to provide both enrichment and remediation within the classroom and do so in a way that maintains the dignity of all students.
 It also allows us to support our students with special needs in an environment that is more inclusive and without stigma.

-Here’s what Ms. Ashley, one of our first grade teachers whose classroom is featured in the video at the top of this page, had to say about co-taught classrooms.
+Here’s what Ms. Ashley, one of our first grade teachers, had to say about co-taught classrooms.
 "Atlas’ co-teacher model is incredibly beneficial to both teachers and students.
 With co-teaching, we are able to collaborate and share ideas and best practices within the classroom.
 This model also reduces the student to teacher ratio, providing more opportunities for us to strategically plan for and facilitate individualized instruction for our kids.
 Having two teachers in the room also allows us to prioritize supporting students from a social-emotional standpoint.
 There is always a teacher readily available to take care of each individual child’s needs."